New Bond and Permit Package

-- The bond can be in the form of a performance bond, letter of credit, set-aside letter or cash.
+- The bond can be in the form of a corporate surety, letter of credit, set-aside letter or cash.

 - Pro-rata share is a fee to accommodate stormwater management due to the increase in impervious area due to the project.